wilsonmar/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 {% include l18n.html %}
 {% include _toc.html %}

-To give you an idea of the pervasiveness of AI and Machine Learning, Google CEO Sundar Pichai said in 2016:
+The pervasiveness of AI and Machine Learning was recognized by Google CEO Sundar Pichai when he said in 2016:

 > "Machine learning is a core, transformative way by which we’re rethinking how we’re doing everything.
 We are thoughtfully applying it across all our products, be it search, ads, YouTube, or Play.
 And we’re in early days, but you will see us — in a systematic way — apply machine learning in all these areas."